 2005: LS2 6.0-litre engine introduced now producing 397bhp.
 Fuel tank repositioned curtailing boot space and exhaust pipes now exit on either side of the rear bumper

 2006: Supercharged VXR500 limited-edition model introduced with 493bhp.
 Final year of production.
 Replacement dubbed the Vauxhall VXR8.

 Owners clubs, forums and websites

 • www.vxronline.co.uk – Enthusiast forum

 • www.vodc.co.uk – Vauxhall drivers club

 Summary and prices

-The Monaro may be a bit of a blunt tool in today’s high tech automotive world but that relaxed power delivery and intoxicating exhaust note still mark it out as something a bit special.
+The Monaro may be a bit of a blunt tool in today’s high tech automotive world, but that relaxed power delivery and intoxicating exhaust note still mark it out as something just a little exotic.
 And no, according to many long-time owners, the allure of that rumbling V8 doesn’t wear off.